Formula Student: Class 2A (pre-2012)

-The winner of the event is the team with the highest number of points out of a maximum of 1000.

-Venues
+History

 The first event was held at the Motor Industry Research Association (MIRA) proving ground in 1998.
 Following that, the event was held for three years at the NEC Birmingham between 1999 and 2001.
 The event was then held on the Go-Kart track at Bruntingthorpe Aerodrome between 2002 and 2006, before moving to Silverstone Circuit in 2007 where the competition remains until this day.
 The dynamic events have taken place on Luffield and Brooklands corners in the past but 2012 saw Copse corner and the National Circuit pit straight being used.